top of page

 AMKWJBGK headshots.png

 Dr Amy Mitchell is a Senior Lecturer in the School of Nursing, Midwifery and Social Work and an Honorary Research Fellow in the Parenting and Family Support Centre at UQ.
 She is the recipient of consecutive Children's Hospital Foundation Early Career Fellowships (2018-2021, 2021-2022).
 Amy is a paediatric nurse and completed her PhD (Health) in 2011, for which she received the Executive Dean's Commendation for Higher Degree Research.
 Amy's research aims to improve heatlh and developmental outcomes for children and thier families.
 Areas of focus include the use of evidence-based parenting support to improve outcomes for children with chronic health and developmental conditions (e.g., asthma, eczema, type 1 diabetes, autism spectrum disorder), supporting families to develop healthy habits from early childhood (e.g., oral health, nutrition, screen use), and supporting parents in the transition to parenthood (e.g., perinatal mental health, breastfeeding).
 Dr Koa Whittingham is a clinical and educational/developmental psychologist with research interests across parenting, neurodevelopmental disabilities and acceptance and commitment therapy (ACT).
 Koa began her career building key empirical support for the flagship UQ program Stepping Stones Triple P for specific neurodevelopmental disabilities including autism, acquired brain injury and cerebral palsy.
 She has since developed an international reputation as a leader in developing and testing novel acceptance and commitment therapy (ACT) interventions to support parents, including using online/telehealth formats.
 Her contributions to the field of ACT-based parenting intervention were recognised by her election as a Fellow to the Assocaition for Contextual Beahvioural Science in 2023.
 Koa has a strong track record with over 100 papers and 6 book chapters and currently leads an MRFF testing her online intervention Parenting Acceptance and Commitment Therapy (PACT) with 300 families of children with neurodevelopmental disabilities or developmental delay.
 She has written a self-help book for the transition to motherhood, Becoming Mum, as well as the first clinical manual on applying ACT to parenting support, Acceptance and Commitment Therapy the Clinician's Guide for Supporting Parents.
 Dr Jacqui Barfoot is an experienced Occupational Therapist and Postdoctoral Clinical Researcher with the Child Health Research Centre, at the University of Queensland.
 She is committed to creating a shift in early childhood intervention where parents are at the centre of therapy, and child outcomes are better optimised by strengthening parent-child interactions.
 Jacqui is involved in several clinical research projects that focus on supporting parents who have a child with developmental difficulties.
 She has also developed an innovative and practical training package for early childhood practitioners.
 This training package supports practitioners to feel confident incorporating a relationship-focused approach in their therapy as a foundation for all other areas of child development.
+Dr Grace Kirby is a Postdoctoral Research Fellow at the Child Health Research Centre at the University of Queensland and holds a concurrent position in the Parenting and Family Support Centre.
+Grace’s work focuses on improving children’s wellbeing outcomes through supporting and building the capability of the adults who directly influence children’s development; specifically, parents and teachers.
+Central to this work is a focus on translating research knowledge into real-world impact through the development, evaluation, and community roll-out of evidence-based practice in the areas of parenting, family intervention, and support programs for school staff.
+Grace is the co-developer of Family-School Connect, a reciprocal program for both families and school staff that aims to enhance children’s learning and wellbeing outcomes through promoting partnerships between children’s home and school.

 Learning Objectives: > To understand the importance of resilience and burnout in the parenting practitioner and researcher workforce. > To understand the links between practitioner self-care and the care practitioners are able to provide to children and families.
 To explore the relevance of grief literacy to self-care when working in a context of loss. > To learn simple and practical self-care skills drawn from acceptance and commitment therapy (ACT) and compassion-focussed therapy (CFT).
 Summary: The mental health and resilience to burnout of the parenting practitioner workforce underwrites their ability to provide high quality and compassionate care to children and families.
 Burnout is a state of emotional exhaustion with reductions in work satisfaction, with risks to practitioners’ mental health more broadly and to the quality of care that they provide.
 Burnout is related to both contextual factors and personal factors.
 Practitioners and researchers in a context that includes significant parental loss and grief are especially vulnerable to experiencing secondary trauma.
 Grief literacy is, therefore, an important aspect of self-care.
 Burnout is related to psychological flexibility including finding meaning in work, mindfulness, and compassion.
 Simple and practical self-care strategies drawn from acceptance and commitment therapy (ACT) and compassion focussed therapy (CFT) will be explored in this workshop.